Saurish-t/Saurish-t/README.md

 -  Built award-winning apps like Focusr (Congressional App Challenge)
 -  Always chasing cool problems, especially at hackathons and clubs

-> Currently a student at TJHSST, experimenting with ideas that might turn into something awesome.
+> Currently a student at TJHSST, experimenting with ideas that might turn into something awesome. \n
 > Feel free to reach out if we can figure out access to some of my private repos Let's talk! saurish.st@gmail.com